Azure-Samples/mxchip-iot-devkit-get-started/README.md

 - azure
 - azure-iot-hub
 name: "Azure IoT DevKit get started"
+description: ""
 urlFragment: "iot-devkit-get-started"
 ---

 # GetStarted

-This is the GetStarted tutorial for [IoT DevKit](https://aka.ms/devkit), please follow the [guide](https://github.com/Microsoft/vscode-iot-workbench/blob/master/docs/iot-devkit/devkit-get-started.md) to run it in [IoT Workbench](https://aka.ms/iot-workbench).
+This is the GetStarted tutorial for IoT DevKit, please follow the guide to run it in IoT Workbench.

 ## Contributing